Register for classes through your Student Center. Registration is also available in person at the Registrar's Office in the Enrollment

 Services Center, Room 223.
-Business hours are Monday -Thursday, 8 a.m. -5 p.m. and Friday,
+Business hours are Monday - Friday, 8 a.m. - 4:30 p.m.

 Special permission or departmental authorization is required for courses marked "Department Consent Required."
 Contact the academic department for authorization.